CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/Bridge-Layer-2-Protocol-Tunneling.md

 ## Considerations

-Use caution when enabling bridge layer 2 protocol tunneling.
-Keep the following issues in mind:
+Use caution when enabling bridge layer 2 protocol tunneling:
 - Layer 2 protocol tunneling is not a full-featured pseudo-wire solution; there is no end-to-end link status tracking or feedback.
 - Layer 2 protocols typically run on a linklocal scope.
 Running the protocols through a tunnel across a layer 3 fabric incurs significantly higher latency, which might require you to tune protocol timers.
 - The lack of end to end link or tunnel status feedback and the higher protocol timeout values make for a higher protocol convergence time when there are changes.